-NOW THEREFORE IT IS DETERMINED that the record of this report shall be retained in part by the Vulnerable Person's Central Register, and will be sealed after five years pursuant to SSL § 493(4)(c).
+NOW THEREFORE IT IS DETERMINED that the record of this report shall be amended and sealed by the Vulnerable Persons' Central Register, pursuant to SSL § 493(4)(c).

 This decision is ordered by David Molik, Director of the Administrative make such decisions.